 Food and drink are NOT PERMITTED in the practice rooms.
 Do not place anything on top of the pianos as this can leave marks.
 Reserving rooms by leaving belongings in the room is not permitted.
 Belongings left unattended for more than 10 minutes may be moved to a corner and the occupancy of the room surrendered.
 All practice rooms are left unlocked for use when building is open, except for the percussion practice rooms and those reserved for studying the piano.
 For permission to get keys for these rooms see appropriate instructor.

-Stands located in the concert and recital halls must remain in the concert and recital hall.
-Music stands are available in each practice room .
-If you have a scheduled rehearsal in a classroom, there is a music stand cart located in the hallway near the classrooms, from which you can remove stands.
-All stands removed from the cart must be replaced immediately after the rehearsal.
+Music stands located in the concert and recital halls must remain in the concert and recital hall.
+Music stands are available in each practice room.
+If you have a scheduled rehearsal in a classroom, and there are not enough stands in the room, you may borrow one from an adjacent class or practice room.
+All borrowed stands must be returned to their original location immediately after the rehearsal.

-Any of the music stands in the music building belong to the Department of Music and are, under no circumstances, to be used or any function outside the building without the permission of the hall manager who will "check out" stands as needed.
+All of the music stands in the McIntyre Music building that belong to the Department of Music are, under no circumstances, to be used or any function outside the building without the prior permission of the hall manager who will "check out" stands as needed.

 Jobs may be available in the Department of Music for music students who qualify for either the Work-Study Program or Regular Student Employment.
 Students interested in a job in the Department of Music should apply in the Music Office for any available openings.

 Students demonstrating financial need and requiring a job to help pay for college expenses are potentially eligible for employment in the Work-Study Program.
 Jobs are available both on and off campus.
 Qualifying students may work 19 hours per week.
 Contact the Financial Aid Office for complete information.
 Students who do not qualify for work-study, but still need assistance meeting college expenses, may qualify for Regular Student Employment.